gstauffer/Dotfiles/readme.md

 At this time, they are not particularly extensively configured, and a lot will probably be added and/or changed over time.

-I manage these with [GNU Stow](https://www.gnu.org/software/stow/); `stow nvim` will symlink the files within the nvim directory to the same relative positons in your home directory.
+I manage these with [GNU Stow](https://www.gnu.org/software/stow/); as an example, `stow nvim` will symlink the files within the nvim directory to the same relative positions in your home directory.